b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 I heard that name before).

-So let's assume for a moment that we were able to collect somewhat less data like in the matrix below
+So let's assume for a moment that we were able to collect somewhat less data like in the matrix below:

 ```jl
 s = """